UNINETTSigma2/documentation/training/material/2022-spring/q_and_a-day1.md

 14. does tab-complete only work for subfolders?
     - it works for commands in the PATH to binaries and many other things (e.g. try to type `py`+ Tab),it completes the subcommands too

-15. where does autocmplete look for info to what to compete from-these are file names I never wrote so who knows what it can come up with!
+15. where does autocomplete look for info to what to compete from-these are file names I never wrote so who knows what it can come up with!
     - Hitting `<TAB>` is always an option.
     - It is a cascade: right after the prompt, it looks in the list of executable files (see quest.
 14 above), then it guesses the next info with regard to the already typed command, e.g. if you type `cat` (display a file), the tab after `cat` will show you the available files in the directory you are in.